1. What is the legal framework governing bribery in Italy?

 Private individuals and public officials can be prosecuted for bribery offences under Italian law.

-As to legal entities, corporate criminal liability pursuant to 231 Decree applies in the case of failure to prevent bribery.
-In particular, if a manager or an employee (or even an agent or a consultant) of a company bribes a public official in the interest or for the advantage of the company, the latter could be held liable unless they prove the existence of certain circumstances (see point 10 below).
+As to legal entities, corporate criminal liability pursuant to 231 Decree applies in case a manager or an employee (or even an agent or a consultant) of a company is criminally liable under any of the crimes above, provided that the criminal offence is committed in the interest or for the advantage of the company.
+Therefore, the latter could be held liable unless they prove the existence of certain circumstances (see point 10 below).

 6. Can a parent company be liable for its subsidiary’s involvement in bribery?